 You can request a refund from the App Store in two ways: via Apple’s website or by using iTunes.
 It’s safe to say that nobody enjoys venturing into iTunes at this point, so we’re going to focus on the web here.
 It’s easier, quicker, and doesn’t involve stepping back in time, either.

 Let’s get started.
 To begin the process, open a web browser and head over to Apple’s “report a problem” page.
 This works on mobile and desktop.

 Once the web page has loaded, you’ll need to log in using your Apple ID username and password (and 2FA code if this is the first time logging in from that particular browser).
 Enter those and hit the arrow to complete the process.

 At this point, it’s a waiting game.
-Apple should email you within a few hours and at the very longest a few days, confirming your refund is being processed.
+Apple should email you between a few hours or a few days, letting you know if your request was accepted and confirming your refund is being processed.
 Depending on how you funded the purchase, it may take longer to get your money back.

 - › How to Sync Your Clipboard Between Windows and Android

 - › Here’s How to Try Microsoft Edge’s “Super Duper Secure Mode”

 - › 6 New Apple Widgets Coming to iPhone and iPad in Fall 2021

 - › Your ASUS Motherboard May Get a TPM Update for Windows 11

 - › How to Find Your Hard Drive’s Serial Number on Windows 10